Session 20

 Computing the Addresses Themselves

-our assumption of a function that computes the lexical address
+be, assuming that we had a function that computes the lexical

-of a particular variable reference made our job above a bit
+address of a particular variable reference made our job above

-easier, while at the same time helping us to think through
+a bit easier, while at the same time helping us to think

-some of the subtleties that lie in making our recursive calls.
+through some of the subtleties that lie in making our

-Even if this function turns out to be easy to write, it would
+code.
+Even if this function turns out to be easy to write,

-have been a distraction while we were writing the code that
+it would have been a distraction while we were writing the

-processes expressions.
-Now that we are happy with that
+code that processes expressions.
+Now that we are happy with

 We can begin by writing the header:

-(define (lexical-address-for var decls curr-depth) ;; FILL IN THE BLANK )
+(define (make-lex-addr var decls curr-depth) ;; FILL IN THE BLANK )

-each binding list is a list of variable declarations (symbols).
+where each binding list is a list of variable declarations

 The lists are in most-recent order of the blocks that